Sakif-Hridoy/Sakif-Hridoy/README.md

 ### Project 5: Fancy Slider
 - **Description:** Fancy Slider is an interactive web application that allows users to input names of beautiful creatures, such as rivers, nature, or flowers, to retrieve a list of corresponding images.
 Users can select multiple images, set a duration for the slider, and create a custom slider with the selected images, providing a visually appealing presentation.
-- **Tech Stack:** HTML, CSS, JavaScript, DOM Manipulation,CSS Grid and Flexbox
+- **Tech Stack:** HTML, CSS, JavaScript, DOM Manipulation, CSS Grid and Flexbox
 - **Image Handling:** REST API or other libraries for fetching images.
 - **Live Demo:** [Link to live project](https://sakif-hridoy.github.io/fancy-slider)
 - **Repo:** [GitHub Repo](https://github.com/Sakif-Hridoy/fancy-slider)